centreon/centreon-documentation/versioned_docs/version-23.10/connect/openid.md

 Centreon is compatible with OAuth 2.0/OpenId Connect authentication.

-The use of Identity Providers (IdP) is available; these include Microsoft Azure AD, Okta, Keycloak, LemonLDAP::NG or other IdPs that are compatible with the Authorization Code Flow.
+You can use Identity Providers (IdP); these include Microsoft Azure AD, Okta, Keycloak, LemonLDAP::NG or other IdPs that are compatible with the Authorization Code Flow.

 ## Configure OpenID Connect authentication